Work Phone: 835-9481 ext. 49

 Work Email: email@example.com

 Tracey was hired as the new school secretary in June 2016.
-She previously worked at Bay City Academy for the last four years as an administrative assistant, enrollment director, and paraprofessional.
+She previously worked for a Bay City school for four years as an administrative assistant, enrollment director, and paraprofessional.
 Mrs. Shark has also worked as a nursing assistant at Bay Medical Care Facility for four years.
 She lives in Linwood with her husband, Eric, and her four children, Victoria, Theodore, Anthony, and Tobias.
 She is proud graduate of All-Saints High School.

 Work Phone: 835-9481 ext.
 73